Whole Of Site Water Management

 By capturing stormwater, this step has eliminated another 60 sq metres of our property from generating stormwater, or 7.4% of the site.

 Bellis is not adding to the pollution of Wynnum Creek or Moreton Bay’s dugong meadows.

 That’s partly because we use ‘green’ cleaning agents for the laundry, shower, sinks, floors, etc; partly because we do not discharge sewage; and partly because we capture and retain pretty much all stormwater that falls on this site.
-Stormwater carries masses of nutrient rich sediment, and this pollutes aquatic environments.
+Stormwater carries masses of sediment, garden fertilisers and animal manures, and this pollutes aquatic environments.